-Most children with craniopharyngioma do not receive treatment in clinical trials if the surgeon can remove all of tumor or if their age and tumor size does not limit the use of radiation therapy.
-Generally, clinical trials provide treatment options when a tumor cannot be surgically removed, for those who want to delay or avoid radiation therapy, or for those with tumors that have grown back after surgery and/or radiation therapy.
+Most children with craniopharyngioma do not receive treatment in clinical trials if the surgeon can remove all of the tumor or if their age and tumor size does not limit the use of radiation therapy.
+Generally, clinical trials provide treatment options when a tumor cannot be surgically removed, for those who want to delay or avoid radiation therapy, or for those with a tumor that has grown back (recurred) after surgery and/or radiation therapy.